 Hi there!
 Here is a post that I hope will amazed you and make you want to visit my island of Jersey, in the Channel Islands!
 Two weeks ago I did a 2 hours hike around Devil’s hole with my Irish friend Sarah .
 To be honest, we stopped very often to take lots of pictures so if you’re in a rush, you visit the place faster.

 Before telling you what you can see, I’m going to explain why is Devil’s hole called like this!
 There are different theories!
 First, it could be because of the sound of the waves.
 However, another story says that the figurehead of a French ship called “La Josephine” was discovered in the crater following its wreck.

-This one-of-a-kind place is located on the north of Jersey Channel Islands, and is easy to reach either by bus (number 7 from St Helier) or by car, and there you can park at the Inn’s parking lot or on the one above.
-Once at the Inn you can either take the way down the Inn and will arrive near the devil, or take the stairs behind the Inn.
+This one-of-a-kind place is located on the north of Jersey, in the Channel Islands.
+It’s easy to reach either by bus (number 7 from St Helier) or by car.
+Once at the Inn, you can either take the path that goes down, and will arrive near the devil, or take the stairs behind the Inn.

 Boujou (the Norman way to say XOXO)